denisnosik/cli-messenger/README.md

 The application runs in a containerized environment using Docker and Docker Compose.
 A terminal client is used to interact with the server, supporting chat history, notifications, and real-time message delivery.

+## Motivation
+I built this project to explore how real-time communication works under the hood, specifically in a terminal environment.
+I was interested in understanding how messages are delivered, processed, and displayed between multiple CLI clients.

 ## Features

 - [JWT](https://github.com/golang-jwt/jwt)-based authentication